mlafeldt/skeleton-cookbook/README.md

 Description
 ===========

-A skeleton Chef cookbook with a focus on testability.
-See chapter "Testing" to learn more.

-Fork the repository, adapt it to your needs, and use it as a starting point for new cookbooks.
+This is a testable skeleton cookbook designed for you or your organization to fork and modify appropriately.
+The cookbook comes with everything you need to develop infrastructure code with Chef and feel confident about it.
+See chapter **Testing** to learn more.

 Requirements
 ============

 ## Platform:

-* Ubuntu
-* Debian
+*List supported platforms here*

 ## Cookbooks:

-*No dependencies defined*
+*List cookbook dependencies here*

 Attributes
 ==========

-*No attributes defined*
+*List attributes here*

 Recipes
 =======